magomimmo/lightning-dev-site/tutorial/01-lncli.md

 }
 ```

-Note as the commission fee (8,688 Satoshi) for the on-chain funding transactions to open the cannel have been payed by the channel funders (i.e. Alice and Charlie).
+Note as the commission fee (8,688 Satoshi) for the on-chain funding transactions to open the channel have been payed by the channel funders (i.e. Alice and Charlie).

 ### Sending single hop payments